fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/installation.md

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-Following is the list of JavaScript files present in your `fusioncharts > js` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder:

 File Name|Description|
 -|-